This blog post was originally posted on January 13, 2017 and was updated on January 6, 2018.

 Looking for cool things to do in the winter in Barcelona?
 There are a few festivals that are worth checking out!
 Depending on your travel dates:

-- Festa Major de Sant Antoni (mid-January): every neighborhood celebrates their very own festival during one week of the year, and Sant Antoni’s falls right in the middle of winter.
+- Festa Major de Sant Antoni (mid-January): Every neighborhood celebrates their very own festival during one week of the year, and Sant Antoni’s falls right in the middle of winter.
 Expect giant dolls, pyromaniacs, and beer festivals.
-Read more about neighborhood festivals, including this one, here.

 - Christmas Markets & Parades: Barcelona is wonderful during the holidays, with several Christmas markets and lights decorating the city.
 However, the big parade doesn’t come until the eve of January 6th, when the Three Kings visit the city for Epiphany Day.